average-engineer/Blade-element-theory-solver/README.md

 # Blade-element-theory-solver
-Solver for computing propeller performance characteristics using Blade Element Theory
+Solver for computing propeller performance characteristics using Blade Element Momentum Theory, which is the combination of the tradiational blade element theory and the actuator disc theory.
+This solver can be used as a first order propeller design tool and was developed as an auxilliary project to my undergraduate thesis project.
+As an example, the code uses a propeller having